curlywallst/houses-for-sale-cli-app/spec.md

 Specs:

- Have a CLI for interfacing with the application
+  X Have a CLI for interfacing with the application
- Pull data from an external source
+  X Pull data from an external source
  Implement both list and detail views